 Source: danah boyd, Scott Golder, and Gilad Lotan."Tweet Tweet Tweet Retweet: Conversational Aspects of Retweeting on Twitter."
 Proceedings of HICSS-42, Persistent Conversation Track.
 Kauai, HI: IEEE Computer Society January 5-8, 2010.
 Abstract.
-Twitter’s lack of structured messaging is both a strength and weakness. e-mail).
-Media Studies MA Class
+In this article, boyd, Golder, and Lotan briefly explain Twitter before assessing one type of Twitter syntax, its “RT” (retweet) function.

 Getting Ready For Enterprise Connect

 I will be heading to Enterprise Connect - looking forward to someplace warm without 80+ inches of snow! - the post below sets the stage for what I'll be doing (Cisco Quad): One of the new themes at this year’s Enterprise Connect conference is “The Social Enterprise”.
 The topic should be viewed as a welcome addition to the event.
 Until now, the Enterprise 2.0 conference has been the primary community gathering for those interested in collaboration, communities, and social networking.

 Browse, Build and Share Real-time Streams with DataSift

 JANUARY 17, 2011